 ATGM’s and Russian military malfeasance are also key factors in the current state of affairs.
 But Ukrainian success has come at very high cost.
 Many of the major cities and infrastructure have been damaged or destroyed.
 About 15-20% of the Ukraine is still under Russian control.
 While sources and exact number vary, tens of thousands of soldiers have died on both sides.
 Very brutal fighting is yet to come in the east and south.
 Americans should not and would not be willing to accept the costs the Ukrainians have had to pay to achieve these “victories”.
 Additionally, the Chinese are not the Russians.
 Plus, this war is far from over in the Ukraine, we should hold our opinions on NGSW invalidation until it is actually over and the true costs are known.
 With the losses I suspect are coming, it will probably validate NGSW's force protection/situation awareness elements.

 I have ALWAYS held the opinion the answer we seek is a 2-cartridge solution.
 The same tech applied to the 7.62 case will be applied to the 5.56 case as the technology is perfected.
 Eventually this technology will expand into the M4 and other existing systems.
 Which means the two-case solution we have fielded as an army for decades will stay.
 While I understand the need for the fully powered heavy infantry as imagined by some, real world doctrine will eventually also push for a much more lethal M4.
 The NSGW systems are far too expensive for all combatants, even in a full mobilization scenario.
 While Sig Sauer and some military leaders are surely pushing for 100,000 total platforms.
 Eventually reality will prevail over profit margins and a lower number of XM5’s will be fielded, but I suspect the full number of XM250’s.
 I consider the XM250 the prize of this program.
 The XM250 has an opportunity to replace a large number of belt feds in the inventory.
-I expect tech bleed over into the M4 will sustain that program as many units, to include SOF and scouts, will find a much more lethal NGSW tech M4 more suited to their mission.
+I expect tech bleed over into the M4 will sustain that program.
+Many units, to include SOF and scouts, will find a much more lethal NGSW tech M4 more suited to their mission.
 The XM5 and XM250 will supplement the capabilities of an enhanced M4 in these units.